Build a Vision 2030 mobile app in Saudi Arabia: 15–26 week delivery, Mada/STC Pay, Arabic-first UX, funding routes, and 2026 cost ranges.

 YoY Funding Increase (H1 2025)

-Saudi Arabia attracted $1.34 billion in startup funding in H1 2025 alone — representing 64% of the entire MENA region's capital inflow.
+Saudi Arabia attracted around $860M in startup funding in H1 2025 alone, representing 64% of the entire MENA region's capital inflow.
 That's a 342% increase compared to the same period in 2024.
 The number of registered tech startups has exploded from fewer than 200 in 2018 to over 900 in 2026.

-On the consumer side, the numbers are equally compelling: 48.7 million cellular mobile connections are active in Saudi Arabia — that's 140% of the total population (many users have multiple devices).
+On the consumer side, the numbers are equally compelling.
+There are 48.7 million active cellular mobile connections in Saudi Arabia, around 140% of the total population (many users carry multiple devices).
 Smartphone penetration holds steady at 97%, and the country saw a 55% year-over-year increase in app installs.

 Saudi Arabia Startup Funding Growth